 On her first night on the job, rookie police officer Jessica Loren is assigned a caretaker position, left on her own maintaining the old Sanford Police Station overnight.
 The station is about to be closed down and all services have moved to the new location.
 Immediately into her shift, Jessica starts to receive calls from seventeen year-old Monica Young who says that she is being held prisoner and that all the others around have been slaughtered.
 Jessica begins to experience an increasing number of spooky things around the station house – objects moving, lights going on and off, hallucinatory figures.
 She learns how members of the doomsday cult led by John Michael Paymon were taken prisoner in the station one year ago and killed themselves and several officers, including her father.
 She believes the rest of the cult may have now returned to finish the job.

 Director/screenwriter Anthony DiBlasi emerged as an executive producer of several Clive Barker films, The Plague (2006), The Midnight Meat Train (2008) and Book of Blood (2009), before making his directing/screenwriting debut with the Barker-adaptation Dread (2009).
-Subsequently, DiBlasi went onto a more than reasonable directorial career with the clairvoyance film Cassadaga (2011), the thriller Missionary (2013), an episode of the horror anthology The Profane Exhibit (2013), the slasher film Most Likely to Die (2015), the thriller Her Last Will (2016) and the horror film Extremity (2018), as well as producing Exhume (2017) for his regular co-writer/co-producer Scott Poiley.
+Subsequently, DiBlasi went onto a more than reasonable directorial career with the clairvoyance film Cassadaga (2011), the thriller Missionary (2013), an episode of the horror anthology The Profane Exhibit (2013), the slasher film Most Likely to Die (2015), the thriller Her Last Will (2016) and Extremity (2018) set aorund an extreme haunt, as well as producing Exhume (2017) for his regular co-writer/co-producer Scott Poiley.